LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 Moving immediate value directly into a register is also possible.

-There are also command for movig shifted data.
+There are also command for moving shifted data.
 In this case the `MOV` commands are aliases for the shifting commands.

 #### Immediate